VerenaG/VerenaG.github.io/README.md

 //not critical
 ```

 In this example, we only need to hold the lock in the critical path, and want it to be out of scope in the non-critical path.
-To control its scope, we must put more brackets around the critical path, which adds another level of indentation is far less readable.
+To control its scope, we must put more brackets around the critical path, which adds another level of indentation and is far less readable.
 With C++17, we can rewrite the code above using selection statements with initializers:

 ```c++
 if (std::lock_guard<std::mutex> lk(mx); v.empty()) {